cloudmaven/documentation/pages/p/p_costing.md

 A: Cloud computers -- also called *instances* or *Virtual Machines* -- exist in many configurations and power levels.
-A small low-power machine will cost perhaps $0.01 USD to operate per hour and a pretty powerful machine might cost $0.40 per hour.
+A small low-power machine will cost perhaps $0.01 USD to operate per hour and a pretty powerful machine might cost $1.00 per hour.
 The most powerful machines you can find on the cloud can cost
-$15 per hour.
+$15 to $25 per hour.
 You can read about cost and power at the cloud vendor's website.
 At UW we focus on three
 vendors: AWS, Microsoft Azure and Google Cloud Platform.
-From an instance command line you can issue commands to learn more:
+From an instance command line you can issue commands to learn more; such as...

 ```